 What does liability coverage protect against?

-Liability coverage is another important aspect of a typical business insurance policy.
+Liability coverage is another crucial aspect of a typical business insurance policy.
 It protects your business from claims and lawsuits filed by third parties alleging bodily injury, property damage, or personal injury caused by your business operations, products, or services.

 Does business insurance cover business interruption?